heeropang/VirtualPullDown/README.md

 ## Usages for each function
 ### Create a master table to naviagate gene information

-The method `create_mastertable` returns a mastertable.xlsx with locus_tag, gene description, gene size, and location information.
-The following example shows how to achieve it using create_mastertable.
+The method create_mastertable returns a master table in the form of an Excel file (mastertable.xlsx) containing locus_tag, gene description, gene size, and location information.
+The following code snippet shows how to generate the master table using create_mastertable.

 ```Python
 # Create a master table ...